Ken Griffin Sells Faena House Penthouses in Miami Beach

 Even if Griffin, the founder and CEO of his Chicago-based hedge fund Citadel, sold the second penthouse at asking price, he would still sell the units at a loss of at least $12.5 million.

-Oren Alexander of Douglas Elliman brokered the sale of the larger unit, a four-bedroom, 7,433-square-foot condo.
+Oren Alexander of Douglas Elliman represented the buyer and seller of the larger unit, a four-bedroom, 7,433-square-foot condo.
 Ryan Mendell of Maxwell E. Realty is representing Griffin in the sale of penthouse B, a three-bedroom, 4,243-square-foot unit.

 Alexander declined to comment on the deal.
 Mendell could not immediately be reached for comment.